breatheco-de/knowledge-base/content/how-to-start-a-project.md

 ![image](https://user-images.githubusercontent.com/109599459/230993816-8f404028-b109-40d5-a47c-e149ae6c17ae.png)

-> Note: You can see your starred repositories by clicking on your profile button (where's your picture or avatar): a dropdown menu will be displayed, and you have to click the `Your stars` option.
+> Note: You can see your starred repositories by clicking on your profile button (where your picture or avatar is): a dropdown menu will be displayed, and you have to click the `Your stars` option.

 ![image](https://user-images.githubusercontent.com/109599459/230994342-567b1526-c1fb-4d05-b108-f6f3ec4d4208.png)